Skip to content

 School Based Apprenticeships and Traineeships

-A School Based Apprenticeship or Traineeship (SBAT) allows you to begin an apprenticeship or traineeship in Years 10, 11 or 12, combining paid employment and structured work-related training as part of your South Australian Certificate of Education (SACE).
+A School Based Apprenticeship or Traineeship (SBAT) allows senior secondary students to begin their apprenticeship or traineeship in Years 10, 11 or 12, combining paid employment and structured work-related training as part of their South Australian Certificate of Education (SACE).

 SBATs are a pathway to employment in a trade or occupation, self-employment, further training or higher education.